kericson-utmartin-csci222/Fa21-HW00/README.md

 - C-u - undo!

 #### Setting up your .emacs file ####
+NOTE: Before you get started, make sure you are inside the folder for this assignment, an ``ls`` should show this README.md file!

 For many Linux programs, you'll use a .<program name> file to customize how that program behaves, generally known as init files.
 To customize emacs, we'll be modifying your .emacs file.
 This file should live in your home diretory (/home/cs0/<your username>).
 You can find a starter .emacs file in <file location>, you either place a copy of the provided file into your home directory, or open up both files and copy it over line by line.
 To move the file over:
 ```console
 cp emacs/.emacs ~/.emacs